snotskie/ttrpg/site/src/index.md

 **Blessed by Luck:** Once per scene, when you fail a Check, you may spend $3$ Blessings to attempt the Check again, using the newer result instead.

-**Blessed by Friendship:** Once per scene, you may spend a Blessing to help another character no matter the distance between you.

 **Blessed by Action:** Once per scene, when you succeed a Check by $5$ or more, each character that witnessed the success gains a Blessing, including yourself.

 **Blessed by Circumstance:** During a Contest involving three or more characters, you may spend $3$ Blessings to swap the results of two characters’ rolls.